NZPocketGuide.com© NZPocketGuide.com

 After a long gruelling flight, you have finally touched down on New Zealand soil.
 Auckland Airport is most likely your arrival airport, as it is the busiest international airport in New Zealand, as well as the cheapest airport to fly into when travelling to New Zealand.

-As you probably guessed from the questions asked on your Passenger Arrival Card, Customs is very specific on what you cannot bring into the country.
+As you probably guessed from the questions asked on your New Zealand Traveller Declaration (NZTD), Customs is very specific on what you cannot bring into the country.
 They do this to protect the environment and economy of New Zealand.
 So, when arriving in New Zealand, you will need to go through both a Customs and Biosecurity process.
-However, it is nothing to worry about if you just follow the steps in this guide to arriving at Auckland Airport.
+However, there is nothing to worry about if you just follow the steps in this guide to arriving at Auckland Airport.

 For more information on arriving in New Zealand, no matter which airport you arrive at, see Arriving in New Zealand: Airport Customs, Biosecurity & the Arrival Process.